How to Remove APT Repository in Ubuntu [4 Best Methods]

 TL;DR

-To remove apt repository in Ubuntu, you can try the following methods:
+To remove apt repository in Ubuntu, you can try the following method:

 Read the guide below to learn different ways to remove apt repository in Ubuntu and the common errors with possible solutions.